Ultimate WordPress SEO Guide (15+ Proven Tips)

 6: Nofollow Untrusted and Useless Links

-A link with a rel=”nofollow” attribute on a webpage means that the webpage is telling the search engine bots not to ‘follow’ the link and that the website doesn’t guaranty the reliability of the linked page.
+A link with a rel=”nofollow” attribute on a webpage means that the webpage is telling the search engine bots not to ‘follow’ the link and that the website doesn’t guarantee the reliability of the linked page.
 Adding a rel=”nofollow” attribute ensures that it gets no PageRank benefits from the page the link was posted on.

-7: Use SEO Optimized WordPress Themes
+7: Use SEO-Optimized WordPress Themes

-Pagespeed and SEO friendly themes are crucial when you want to target good rankings on Google.
+Pagespeed and SEO-friendly themes are crucial when you want to target good rankings on Google.
 Let’s be honest.
 Nobody likes a slow website.
 If your theme takes forever to load, Google will not give you good ranks.

 8: Make Use of a Caching Plugin

-Cache can slow down your website.
+The cache can slow down your website.
 As you know people don’t like to visit a slow website.

 According to Google, your website should load in two seconds or less.
 Any longer and visitors start to lose interest.